Personalised

 Menopausal Hormone Therapy (MHT)

-The most effective treatment for hot flushes, night sweats and vaginal dryness.
-Our practitioners prescribe modern formulations including transdermal patches, gels, and bioidentical options tailored to your individual needs.
+The best therapy of hot flushes, night sweats and vaginal dryness.
+Our caregivers will prescribe the current formulations like trans dermal patches, gels and bioidentical options to suit your personal demands.

 02